 • Virtual and augmented reality — within these realms I’m excited about emerging social tools, content creation tools, and experiences that change users’ sense of awareness or consciousness

-• Immersive theatre and participatory design — for more about that, I maintain Facebook album of experiences I’ve observed and material I’ve written
+• Immersive theatre and participatory design — for more about that, I maintain a Facebook album of experiences I’ve observed and material I’ve written

 As always, feel free to drop me a line anytime.